 Return your SCV1 form to us by:

-- Either using an electronic signature and email back to us;
+- Either using a digital or electronic signature and email back to us;

 - Or print, sign and post to the address on the form.

 When we receive your SCV1 we check that your Nominated Coding Surveyor meets the requirements for the inspection.
 This includes checking they have the appropriate experience with the material of the vessel and the intended area of operation category.